ysun90/kaggle-competitions/README.md

 # kaggle-nlp-getting-started

-Kaggle: Real or Not?
-NLP with Disaster Tweets - Predict which Tweets are about real disasters and which ones are not
+Kaggle Competition: Real or Not?
+NLP with Disaster Tweets

+Predict which Tweets are about real disasters and which ones are not